preact/preact-ruby/readme.md

 LessNeglect.log_event(person, 'upgraded', :price_paid => '25.00')
 ```

-Rails 3 Usage
----
 In your `User` model, you can define a `to_person` method returning a Hash.
-LessNeglect will detect if this method is defined and use it for API calls, e.g.
+LessNeglect will detect and use this method on users passed to its logging events.

 ```ruby
 class User < ActiveRecord::Base
   def to_person
     {
       :name => self.name,